vishwakarma-31/trading_bot/docs/logic_algorithms.md

 Since 0.0167% < 0.1%, this would not trigger an update based on significant change alone.

-## 4. GoMarket Data Processing
+## 4. Exchange Data Processing

 ### 4.1 How Raw Data is Received

-Raw data is received from GoMarket through two mechanisms:
+Raw data is received from cryptocurrency exchanges through two mechanisms:

 1. **REST API Polling**: Periodic HTTP requests to fetch market data
 2. **WebSocket Streaming**: Real-time data streams for immediate updates